|What is Allergy Testing ?

 - Tree, grass and weed pollen; and/or cockroach droppings.

-More serious allergic reactions can be caused
+More serious allergic reactions can be caused by:

-- Venoms from the stings of bees, wasps, yellow jackets, fire ants and
+- Venoms from the stings of bees, wasps, yellow jackets, fire ants and other stinging insects;

 - Natural rubber latex, such as gloves or balloons; or

 All of these allergens are typically made up of proteins.
 Allergy tests find which of these proteins you may be reacting to.